-Using the Skills Book

-The students should continue the exercise of the Skills Book, 'Comparison of different climatic regions of the world' but should complete only the section on the climate they have learnt about during this lesson.
+Using the Skills Book Duration: 35-40 min The students should continue the exercise of the Skills Book, Teacher's Notes 'Comparison of different climatic regions of the world' but should complete only the section on the climate they have learnt about during this lesson.
 The others should be completed after the appropriate lessons.
 Ask them to read the descriptions of climates and to find the one that describes the tropical, continental, and temperate climate, and to complete it with examples.

-- ✓ I learned about the main climatic regions of the world. - ✓ I learned about the different factors that affect climate. - ✓ I learned about the differences between tropical monsoon and tropical rainforest climates. - ✓ I learned about the conditions of tropical savannah climates. - ✓ I learned why Nigeria has different climatic zones. - ✓ I learned how winds affect the climates of different parts of Nigeria. - ✓ I learned about the conditions of continental climates with warm or hot summers. - ✓ I learned why continental climates have different rainfall patterns and different summer temperatures. - ✓ I learned how the size of the land mass and the distance from the sea affect the climate of a region. - ✓ I learned about the different types of temperate climate. - ✓ I learned how ocean currents and winds affect climates.
+Discussion and review Ask the students what they have learnt in this lesson.
+They could ma summarizing the lesson, for example: ke a note of this, $\checkmark$ Learned about the main climatic regions of the world The amend about the main chinatic regions of the world.
+The area dishered the different feeters that effect directs I learned about the different factors that affect climate. ✓ I learned about the differences between tropical monsoon and tropical rainforest climates.
+I learned about the conditions of tropical savannah climates. ✓ I learned why Nigeria has different climatic zones. $\checkmark$ I learned how winds affect the climates of different parts of Niger ia. $\checkmark$ I learned about the conditions of continental climates with warm or hot summers. ✓ I learned why continental climates have different rainfall patterns and different summer temperatures. ✓ I learned how the size of the land mass and the distance from the sea affect the climate of a region I learned about the different types of temperate climate • Treathed about the different types of temperate cliniate.
+I learned now ocean currents and winds affect climates.